miki4920/UnityPlatformerGame2D/README.md

 # UnityPlatformerGame2D
-A project designed to learn Unity's 2D system.
+A project focused on applying Neural Evolution AI to a variety of games